cosmos/ibc-rs/crates/ibc-core/README.md

 # IBC Core

-This crate is top-level library re-exports implemented Inter-Blockchain Communication (IBC) core modules serves as a centralized hub, simplifying the process of importing and integrating various IBC core modules into your blockchain.
+This crate is top-level library re-exports implemented Inter-Blockchain Communication (IBC) core modules serves as a meta-crate, simplifying the process of importing and integrating various IBC core modules into your blockchain.
 IBC is a distributed protocol that enables communication between distinct sovereign blockchains and IBC core is the part of the protocol that